 Spatial patterns of lichen occurrences both within and among tree species were assessed at a 1 cm2 resolution on trees both in a wild stand and a common garden of known genotypes of P. angustifolia and used to construct species dependency network models and examine the mechanisms that contribute to this structure.

-The three main results from this study were: 1) the wild stand and common garden networks showed significant dependency network structure that was highly correlated; 2) in the wild stand bark roughness showed a significant relationship with co-occurrence patterns, while age and geographic distance did not; and 3) in the common garden genotype significantly affected co-occurrence patterns, which were also strongly related to community composition.
+The three main results from this study were: 1) the wild stand and common garden networks showed significant dependency network structure that was highly correlated; 2) in the wild stand, bark roughness showed a significant relationship with co-occurrence patterns, while tree age and geographic distance between trees? did not; and 3) in the common garden, genotype significantly affected co-occurrence patterns, which were also strongly related to community composition.
+What about bark, age, and distance in the garden?

 These results strongly suggest that ecological network structure of dependent species can be determined in part by genetic variation in a foundation species.
-Given that interaction network structure can have a genetic basis, future work should investigate the potential for selection to act networks of interacting species.
+Given that interaction network structure can have a genetic basis, future work should investigate the potential for selection to act on networks of interacting species.

 Introduction

 As future ecosystems are predicted to undergo major shifts in response to climate change, it is imperative to resolve the evolutionary dynamics of species interactions in the context of complex networks.
-In ecological communities plant population dynamics depend on animal herbivore, pollinator and seed disperser interaction networks (Jordano et al. 2006, Schupp and Fuentes 1995, Fontaine et al. 2011).
+In ecological communities, plant population dynamics depend on animal herbivore, pollinator, and seed disperser interaction networks (Jordano et al. 2006, Schupp and Fuentes 1995, Fontaine et al. 2011).
 At the scale of ecosystems, trophic networks or food webs direct and control the rates of energy and nutrient flux (DeAngelis et al. 1989).

 Recent work has shown genetic variation in foundation plant species (i.e. dominant species that create locally stable conditions, Ellison et al. 2005) contributes to variation in interactions with dependent communities.
-A large body of work on plant associated arthropod communities has shown that genetic variation in a can influence community composition, diversity and stability (e.g., Wimp et al. 2005, Crutsinger et al. 2006, Keith et al. 2010); and, of particular relevance to plant-pollinator networks ecology, Burkle et al. (2013) found that floral visitation varied significantly among genotypes of Solidago altissima.
+A large body of work on plant associated arthropod communities has shown that genetic variation in a foundation sp can influence community composition, diversity and stability (e.g., Wimp et al. 2005, Crutsinger et al. 2006, Keith et al. 2010); and of particular relevance to plant-pollinator networks ecology, Burkle et al. (2013) found that floral visitation varied significantly among genotypes of Solidago altissima.
 In addition to arthropods, research in other systems, such as plant-plant (Lamit et al. 2011) and plant-fungal (Barbour et al. 2009, Busby et al. 2013), have also demonstrated community level impacts of genetic variation in dominant plant species.

 Although these and other studies have demonstrated the effect of genetic variation on interactions between plants and their associated species, few studies have explored more complex patterns of species interactions.
 One important example is Bailey et al. (2006), which showed that the interactions between three species across three trophic levels depended on cottonwood (Populus spp.) genotype.
 Briefly, the study found that genotypic variation influences traits that determine resistance to a galling insect (P. betae).
 The shifts in gall abundance were then found to correlate with depredation of galls.
-This study highlights the potential for indirect effects of genetic variation can propagate through networks of interacting species.
+This study highlights the potential for indirect effects of genetic variation to propagate through networks of interacting species and trophic levels.